Ex-Senators executive pleads guilty to harassing driver

 BUFFALO, N.Y.
-(AP) - Former Ottawa Senators assistant general manager Randy Lee pleaded guilty Thursday to harassing a 19-year-old male hotel shuttle driver.
+(AP) - A former Ottawa Senators assistant general manager pleaded guilty Thursday to harassing a 19-year-old male hotel shuttle driver and might now face a possible lawsuit.

-The 57-year-old Lee entered the plea in Buffalo City Court just before his nonjury trial was to begin.
+Randy Lee entered the plea to a violation charge of harassment in Buffalo City Court just before his nonjury trial was to begin.
 He declined comment when leaving the courthouse.

-He was sentenced to time already served - one night in jail - and ordered to pay a $120 surcharge for pleading guilty.
-The charge also carried a maximum $250 fine, which was waived by Judge Amy Martoche.
+He was sentenced to time already served - one night in jail - and ordered to pay a mandatory $120 surcharge but was not fined.
+The maximum penalty for harassment is 15 days in jail and a $250 fine.

+The driver's attorney, Charles Desmond, said the plea "confirms my client's version of what happened," and is something he intends to use in preparing to file suit against Lee and the Senators.

+Without going into detail, Desmond alleged the Senators are liable because they continued to employ Lee despite being aware of him doing similar things in the past.

 Lee was suspended by the Senators in June and resigned in August after 23 years with the team, including the past five as assistant general manager and GM of the team's American Hockey League affiliate.